Focus Drift

 7. Children's Privacy

-Focus Drift is not directed to children under the age of 13 (or the minimum age in your jurisdiction).
+Focus Drift is not directed to children under the age of 13.
 We do not knowingly collect personal information from children.
-If you are under 13, please do not use this app or provide any information.

 8. International Data Transfers

 Your local data stays on your device.
-If you enable account sync:
+If you enable account sync, synced data is stored on Supabase infrastructure (AWS regions) and may be transferred to a country other than your own.

 9. GDPR Compliance (European Users)